bamthomas/aioimaplib/README.rst

 .. _imaplib2: https://sourceforge.net/projects/imaplib2/
 .. _imaplib: https://docs.python.org/3/library/imaplib.html

 This library is inspired by imaplib_ and imaplib2_ from Piers Lauder, Nicolas Sebrecht, Sebastian Spaeth.
+Some utilities functions are taken from imaplib/imaplib2 thanks to them.

 The aim is to port the imaplib with asycio, to benefit from the sleep or treat model.
-It runs with python 3.4 and python 3.5.
+It runs with python 3.4 maybe soon in python 3.5.

 Example
 -------